Our Services

 Therapy services provided by Licensed professional counselors (LPCs), Licensed Marriage and Family Therapists (LMFTs), LPC-Associates and LMFT-Associates on site.

-• to prosecutors’ offices and court if/when your legal case is processed
+• Prosecutors’ offices and court if/when your legal case is processed

-• Advocacy on behalf of our victims to certain third parties
+• On behalf of our victims to certain third parties

-• with VINE (a resource to access information regarding offenders and criminal cases)
+• VINE (a resource to access information regarding offenders and criminal cases)

 • Crisis Intervention